Water Distiller Quick Fixes

 Written by William Fryer - MA Oxon

-As with all devices there are often things you can do to extend the life of the machine or simply make life easier.
+As with all devices there are often things you can do to extend the life of the device or simply make your life easier.
 This is our list of things you can do to get the best out of your Megahome Water Distiller.

 1. Do a physical clean after each distillation

 Hard water leaves white scale inside the distiller.
 Most people in the UK live in a hard water area.
 If you do not tackle it, the scale builds up and it can damage the distiller.
 In fact if the scale is very thick, the heat from the heating element cannot adequately get through and the machine can overheat.